Burningstone91/smart-home-setup/README.md

 </td></tr>

 <tr><td colspan="1">
-We use the official [Home Assistant Companion App](https://companion.home-assistant.io/) on our phones.
-In order to connect remotely to Home Assistant, we use [Nabu Casa](https://www.nabucasa.com/) (I actually use NGINX as a reverse proxy in my production environment and I'll eventually explain this setup at a later stage).
+      We use the official <a href="https://companion.home-assistant.io/">Room Assistant</a> on our phones.
+In order to connect remotely to Home Assistant, we use <a href="https://www.nabucasa.com/">Nabu Casa</a> (I actually use NGINX as a reverse proxy in my production environment and I'll eventually explain this setup at a later stage).
 </td></tr>
 </table>

 <details><summary>Step-by-step Guide</summary>
 <p>

-#### Creating additional users
+#### Creating Additional Users
 I have one user per device that access Home Assistant in order to serve different frontends based on the used device.
 To create an additional user click on "Configuration" in the sidebar of Home Assistant and then click on "Users".
 Press the orange plus sign at the bottom right.
 Enter the name of the person and press "CREATE".
 Enter the Name (name shown in the frontend), Username (name used to login) and a Password.
 Toggle if the user should be in the Administrator group or not.

 #### Remote Access Setup (Nabu Casa)